ayushri05/Process_Automation_py/README.md

 The process to automate Shipment flow using Python script.

 The project is created with the purpose of automating the complete Shipment flow.
+The file 'main.py' import all the files in order to automate the complete flow sequentially.
 The flow includes -

 1.Fetching data from Zuora -